Adult Secondary School Credit Courses

 On-going Guidance Assistance – Registration and Continuous Entry

-Call to book an appointment or drop in the Centre to meet with a counsellor who will assist you in registering at the Centre for Lifelong Learning.
+Call to book an appointment or drop in to the Centre to meet with a counsellor who will assist you in registering at the Centre for Lifelong Learning.

 You will need a few things to get started

 a) An original transcript from your previous schooling.
-We can help if you are trouble getting a copy.
+We can help if you are having trouble getting a copy.

-b) Proof of Canadian Citizenship, Birth Certificate, Passport, Immigration documents, permanent resident card
+b) Proof of Canadian Citizenship, Birth Certificate, Passport, Immigration documents, permanent resident card.

 c) $100 refundable textbook deposit or educational referral and book deposit letter from Ontario Works.